Mental health assessments and treatment - advice

 It is important for the practitioner to develop a balanced preliminary view as to the need and purpose of a mental health assessment.
 For example, if a parent becomes aggressive after receiving information that the child will be removed from that parent's care, this does not necessarily indicate possible mental illness, particularly if there is an absence of prior indicators.
 Additionally, recent trauma or loss, intense fear for personal safety, physical illness or drug reactions can produce indicators similar to those that may be seen in a mental illness.

-A mental health assessment can provide valuable information regarding a child or parent's mental and emotional wellbeing, coping skills and stressors which can be utilised in safety plans, identifying goals and preparing case plans.
+A mental health assessment can provide valuable information regarding a child or parent's mental and emotional wellbeing, coping skills and stressors which can be utilised in risk assessments and review risk assessments, safety plans, identifying goals and preparing case plans.